hoccer/faq/README.md

 ## Add a new FAQ

 A FAQ is a simple blogpost.
 They are ordered by date, so if you want to place a new FAQ between existing ones make sure to set the date depending on the current posts.
-You can add the tags ````ios```` or ````android```` that will be displayed only on the specific device.
+You can add the tags ````ios```` or ````android```` that will be displayed only on the specific device. _If you add both tags, the post won't be displayed in neither of the devices._
 Via the language box you can add a translation (currently only german is active).